 Holy smokes!
 This is my second Easter as a blogger for all of our furry, and not so furry friends caught in all of our death for profit industries.
-And yes, all of these industries cause the death of the individual, whether it be for egg or dairy or flesh, for farmed and wild fur, for wool, silk and leather, for vivisection and even for entertainment.
-One might think that the beings used for entertainment are not slated for murder in order for their en slavers to profit monetarily.
+And yes, all of these industries cause the death of the individual, whether it be for egg or dairy or flesh or honey, for farmed and wild fur, for wool, silk and leather, for vivisection and even for entertainment and sport.
+One might think that the beings used for entertainment are not slated for murder in order for their en-slavers to profit monetarily.
 I would argue this is not the case.

 These animals are living a kind of daily death, deprived of their natural habitat and families, often forced to perform tricks for our amusement and to give birth while being gawked at by humans.
 Some are murdered because they do not fit the breeding profile of the facility at which they are held captive.
 And in the end they all die, never having been able to express their natural behaviors, personalities and raison d’etre on this earth.
 In my book, this is all pretty cruel, unbelievably sad and totally unnecessary.

 But hey, Easter is supposed to be a happy time, a time of rebirth and renewal with lambs frolicking, chicks peeping, bunnies hopping, goats jumping and piglets oinking.
 We get out the pastel colors, the tulips and daffodils, the chocolate and we celebrate.
 We regale our children with stories of the Easter Bunny and help them decorate Easter eggs.
 We buy chocolate and goodies for their baskets and laugh with delight when they wake up in the morning to search for their hidden treasures.